Skip to main content

 Total Credits32-34

-1. Full-time students select a Faculty Advisory Committee by the end of the first semester of enrollment in Concentration courses.
-Part-time students select a Faculty Advisory Committee during the second semester of enrollment in Concentration courses.
+1. Full-time students select a Faculty Advisory Committee by the end of the first semester of enrollment in specialization courses.
+Part-time students select a Faculty Advisory Committee during the second semester of enrollment in specialization courses.

 2. A proposal must be submitted no later than the semester prior to the student’s final semester.

-1. Full-time students select a faculty adviser by the end of the first semester in Concentration courses.
-Part-time students select a faculty adviser by the second semester they are enrolled in Concentration courses.
+1. Full-time students select a faculty adviser by the end of the first semester in Advanced Generalist courses.
+Part-time students select a faculty adviser by the second semester they are enrolled in Advanced Generalist courses.

 2. A proposal must be submitted no later than the semester prior to the student’s final semester.